udejiofor-chidobem/flock/README.md

 ## How can I train the model?
 1. Download the food 101 dataset at https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101/.
-2. Unzip the folder into the image_classifier folder.
+2. Unzip the file into the image_classifier folder.
 3. In data.py, replace food_list with desired foods to train the model on.
 4. Run `python data.py` to prepare the data.
 5. Run `python train.py` to train the model.